Tales of Hearts: PlayStation Vita

 Hearts R also did well commercially in Japan, selling 55,258 copies in its first week, outselling previous Vita Tales title Innocence R. The title sold 75,049 units by June that year, ranking among Japan's fifty top-selling games of that year.
 Famitsu ranked Hearts R a little higher than the original, giving it 34/40: they cited the battles as being "more exciting" than in Hearts, and generally praised the additions to the story.
 They also praised the graphical overhaul, calling it "a true Tales at the core."
 Dengeki PlayStation also praised the game, with the four reviewers giving it scores of 80, 85, 90 and 93.
 Praise went to the fully voiced main scenario, the new playable characters and aspects of the battle system.
 The main criticisms were "flat" graphics and other elements of the battle system such as the lack of character support and companion AI.

 Western reviews of the title have been mixed to positive: review aggregate sites GameRankings and Metacritic gave it scores of 76.77% and 77/100 based on 22 and 23 critic reviews respectively.
 The gameplay was a general point of praise.
-RPGFan's John McCarroll said that its various elements "tie together to provide a cohesive battle experience that's quite enjoyable" despite him finding it inferior to Tales of Graces, and Destructoid's Kyle MacGregor said that the experience "can be quite fun".
+RPGFans John McCarroll said that its various elements "tie together to provide a cohesive battle experience that's quite enjoyable" despite him finding it inferior to Tales of Graces, and Destructoid's Kyle MacGregor said that the experience "can be quite fun".
 Hardcore Gamers Adam Beck said that the combat "works perfectly on the handheld system", while Kimberley Wallace of Game Informer said that the pace and various features "help keep [the battles] exciting."
 Andrew Fitch of Electronic Gaming Monthly was more mixed about the gameplay, citing the combat as a less smooth experience compared to previous Tales titles and being annoyed at the reintroduction of random encounters, a feature not present in the original Hearts.